chromasports/chroma-react-es6-starter/README.md

 The aim of this project is to get developers past the initial struggle of the development and build setup of React, ESNext, Webpack & Babel.
 Also to show the best practices I have found along the way.

-Just so you are awaere, all of this is an experiment!
+Just so you are aware, all of this is an experiment!

-### Technologies Included
-* node
-* npm
+## What you get

-* babel 6 (utilized to allow the use of ESNext)
+* babel 6
 * webpack
 * react
 * redux